NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 #.
 Download the latest `quarterly STIG Library Compilations from DISA <https://public.cyber.mil/stigs/compilations/>`_ and import it into STIG Manager.

 #.
 Log in to STIG Manager using an Administrator user to import STIGs.
-For information on how to do this, and other STIG Managager Admin functions, see the :ref:`stig-import` portion of the :ref:`admin-quickstart`.
+For information on how to do this, and other STIG Manager Admin functions, see the :ref:`stig-import` portion of the :ref:`admin-quickstart`.